How to utilise VDP (Variable Data Print) and VDPA (Variable Data Print Automation) to its full potential.

 VDP allows the user to upload a set of data to their personalised product.
 This can be used for creating multiple individual versions quickly.
 For example, these could be business opening offer postcards to a mailing list of prospects or wedding invitations to a set of guests with their home addresses.

-As an extension of VDP, VDP/A** (Automated Variable Data Printing) is a new technology standard developed by Vpress Ltd that takes this to a new level.
+As an extension of VDP, VDP/A** (Variable Data Printing Automation) is a new technology standard developed by Vpress that takes this to a new level.

-Rather than the user preparing and uploading a file, VDP/A collects the data from a third party system such as a CRM (Customer Relationship Management) on a daily basis.
+Rather than the user preparing and uploading a file, VDP/A collects the data from a third-party application such as a CRM (Customer Relationship Management) system on a daily basis.

 It validates, prepares the data and passes it through different templates to generate multiple sets of PDFs delivered to the appropriate print suppliers via secure FTP.